On the Smoothed Complexity of Combinatorial Local Search: Further Applications

 The cost coefficients are given by $c_e = w_e$.
 By this model, the one-to-one correspondence between the tours and the configurations of the CLO problem is immediate, as either is a representation of a subset of edges and their costs coincide.
 The neighbourhood relation for the CLO problem is derived directly from the neighbouring tours in the \tspkopt instance.
 Because the CLO cost coefficients are equal to the edge weights, the smoothed costs of the \tsp instance also translate directly to the smoothed CLO model in \cref{thm:single-step-bound}.
 We establish the remaining properties of the theorem (a covering $(\mathcal{E}, \mathcal{I})$ and its parameters $\lambda = m^{k}, \mu \in \{1, 2\}, \beta = 2k^2$) in the following.

 For the coordinate cover, we can simply use the singleton coordinate clusters: $ \mathcal{I} = \{\{e\}\fwh e\in E\} $.
-To cover the neighbourhood graph, we define transition clusters $E(e_1,\dots, e_k)$ for any choice of $e_i\in E$.
+To cover the neighbourhood graph, we define transition clusters $E(e_1,\dots, e_k)$ for every choice of $e_i\in E$.
 Each cluster captures the set of transitions where the given edges $e_i$ are removed from the tour and replaced by (equally many) other edges to form a new tour.
 Note that we allow for some edges to coincide, $e_i = e_j$, to account for transitions where fewer than $k$ edges are replaced.
-Therefore, we use $\lambda = m^k$ as the number of clusters for any choice of edges.
+Therefore, the number of clusters is $\lambda = m^k$.

 Next, we investigate for every transition cluster $E(e_1,\dots, e_k)$ which edges can possibly replace the removed ones to form a new tour.
 This is equivalent to determining the core of each transition cluster and allows us to settle $\beta$.
 Note that this is \emph{not} the same as the number of neighbours of a given tour.
 When a subset of $k$ edges is removed from a tour, there remains a set of $k$ paths.
 Note that some of these paths might be degenerate in the sense that they only contain a single vertex, which occurs when two adjacent $e_i, e_j$ are removed from the tour.
 We call these vertices \emph{isolated}.
 Denote by $k_1$ the number of isolated vertices and by $k_2$ the number of proper paths that remain, thus $k = k_1 + k_2$.
 In order to form a new tour, each of the endpoints and isolated vertices needs to be reconnected.
 Clearly, we need to reconnect the vertices within this set, as every other vertex in the graph still has $2$ incident edges.
 Additionally, we also do not reconnect them to their previous neighbour (or neighbours in the case of an isolated vertex).
 For every end point of a non-degenerate path, the edge that leads to the other end point of the same path also cannot be used, as this would create a short cycle.
 In total, we thus have $k_1 + 2k_2$ vertices that need to be reconnected and each of them has at most $k_1+2k_2-3$ possible edges to reconnect them properly.
 Note that due to symmetry, every edge we count appears twice in the analysis, so we can bound the number of possible edges that can be added to form a new tour by